tsvetomirnikolov85/angular-cookingApp/README.md

 Header

-    Description: A navigation header that typically appears at the top of the page.
+    Description: Appears at the top of the page.
     Purpose: Provides easy access to different sections of the application and enhances user navigation.
     Usage: Include links to different views, user profile, and other relevant actions.